Azure/azure-sdk-for-js/sdk/monitor/monitor-query/TROUBLESHOOTING.md

 }
 ```

-As documented in the error message, the supported granularity for metrics queries are 1 minute, 5 minutes, 15 minutes,
-30 minutes, 1 hour, 6 hours, 12 hours and 1 day.
+As documented in the error message, the supported metrics query granularities are 1 minute, 5 minutes, 15 minutes, 30 minutes, 1 hour, 6 hours, 12 hours, and 1 day.